 - Connect RST to the user logic, so that it can be asserted by logic controlled by a reliable clocking source.
 Grounding of RST can cause problems if the clock is interrupted.

 - Use LOCKED output in the implementation of reset.
 For example, hold the synchronous logic clocked from the PLL in reset until LOCKED is asserted.
 The LOCKED signal must be synchronized before it is used in a synchronous portion of the design.
-Xilinx recommends adding LOCKED to a processor map so it is visible when debugging.
+AMD recommends adding LOCKED to a processor map so it is visible when debugging.

 - Confirm the connectivity between CLKFBIN and CLKFBOUT.
 The BUFG only needs to be included in the feedback path if the PLL/MMCM output clock needs to be phase aligned with the input reference clock, for example, when using ZHOLD compensation mode.